jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Dividends after look-through
 (5) Dividends after look-through is the total dividends paid by the company after it ceases to be a look-through company and before it pays the dividend described in subsection (1) to the person.

+### CX 63B Amounts of excluded income for owners
+A person who has an effective look-through interest for a look-through company has an amount of excluded income to the extent to which an amount of excluded income results from the application of subpart HB (Look-through companies).

 ### CX 64 Income from financial instrument
 An amount is excluded income if it is treated as excluded income under subpart FH (Hybrid and branch mismatches of deductions and income from multi-jurisdictional arrangements).

+### CX 65 Tax credits paid in cash
+An amount paid as a tax credit under Part M (Tax credits paid in cash) is excluded income of the person deriving the amount.

 ### Subpart CZ — Terminating provisions